TaoK/PoorMansTSqlFormatter/README.txt

 Poor Man's T-SQL Formatter
 --------------------------

-This is a small free .Net 2.0 library (with demo program and web service) for reformatting T-SQL code.
+This is a small free .Net 2.0 library (with demo program, web service and SSMS Addin) for reformatting T-SQL code.

 Features:
  - Simple Xml-based parse tree